 Since we’ve become the experts on all things streaming, carrying out an extensive nationwide report known as the Binge Files, we thought we’d take all our knowledge, gleaned from interviewing thousands of streamers across the UK about their TV and music consumption habits, and turn it into something you’d enjoy: Go Binge.

-Go Binge lets you stream music and movies from Deezer, SoundCloud, Netflix and TVPlayer non-stop, without needing to worry about eating into your data plan.
+Go Binge lets you stream music and movies from Deezer, SoundCloud, Netflix and TVPlayer non-stop, as well as using Snapchat, without needing to worry about eating into your data plan.
 Which means continuous streaming on your way to work.

 Are you a commuter who streams?
 Here are some of the pitfalls you’ll need to watch out for…